This sour cream lemon cake is the second of my pound cakes made using sour cream.

 - Pour batter into a well-greased and floured 8 inches by 4 inches loaf tin.
 Level the top and bake at 165 degrees Celsius for 50 to 55 minutes.
 Test the sour cream lemon cake at 50 minutes by inserting a skewer or cake tester in the center of the cake.
 If it comes out clean, the cake is ready and can be removed from the oven.
 You can also test by pressing the top of the cake lightly with your finger.
 If the cake springs back when you release the pressure, it is baked.

 - Let the cake rest in the tin for about 5 minutes.
-Use a jam knife to loosen the sides of the baked lemon cake against the cake tin.
-Transfer the lemon pound cake onto a cooling rack (with the top facing up) and let the cake cool completely.
+Use a jam knife to loosen the sides of the baked lemon cake against the sides of the cake tin.
+Transfer the lemon pound cake onto a cooling rack or wire rack (with the top facing up) and let the cake cool completely.

 - Once the cake is completely cool, dredge the top with icing sugar.
 To do this, place the icing sugar is a sifter and sift it all over the top of the lemon cake.